rodrigopedra/force-csd-decorations/README.md

 If you want to keep some of the buttons, such as the close button, refer to GTK+ documentation linked above to check for available options.

+You may also want to check if KDE created a `~/.config/xsettingsd/xsettingsd.conf`, and tweak those same settings on this file.

 To make the changes available, you'll need to restart your user session (or reboot).